Thulinma/ACNLPatternTool/README.md

  Runs the application in development mode.
 Automatically reloads with changes.
  Open [https://localhost:PORT](https://localhost:3000) to view it in the browser.
-By default builds and deploys in the mode specified by the `.env`, but can otherwise override with a command line argument.
+By default builds and deploys in the mode specified by the `.env`, but can otherwise override with a command line option.

+ ### `npm run build -- <development|production>`

+Builds the project and outputs to a `build` directory at the repository root.
+Can build the the project in development mode or production mode.
+By default builds in the mode specified by the `.env`, but can otherwise override with a command line option.

  ### `npm run clean`

  Cleans the build directory.
 Recursively removes files located in the build directory.

- ### `npm run build -- <development|production>`

-Builds the project and outputs to a `build` directory at the repository root.
-Can build the the project in development mode or production mode.
-By default builds in the mode specified by the `.env`, but can otherwise override with a command line argument.